-Most travellers will require a visa to enter Ghana and Benin, which must be obtained before travel.
+Most travellers will require a visa to enter Ghana, Togo and Benin, which must be obtained before travel.
 You may need an invitation letter in order to obtain this, depending on the requirements of the embassy that you apply at – we can provide this for you.
-The Togolese visa is available at the airport for CFA 10,000 for most nationalities.
 Visa regulations can change however and so we recommend that you contact your nearest embassy for the most up to date information.

 Health and vaccinations

 We are not medically qualified and so we recommend that you speak to your doctor or nearest health professional for advice concerning recommended vaccinations.
 For more advice on vaccinations, you can also visit www.fitfortravel.nhs.uk.

 A Yellow Fever vaccination certificate is required for entry to Ghana, Togo and Benin and you must bring this with you.

 It is a condition of joining our tours that you have suitable travel insurance in place, and we cannot accept travellers without insurance.
 All policies differ in terms of what they will cover, but as a minimum, you need medical and health cover which will cover you for the whole time that you are away.
 Most policies will also include cancellation cover, which will cover you if an unforeseen circumstance obliges you to cancel your trip.
 We recommend that you obtain your insurance as soon as you book your trip.

 Please note that government travel warnings often affect the validity of your travel insurance, and you should check this with your insurance company.